manymoments/manymoments.github.io/_posts/2020-09-14-broadcast-from-agreement-and-agreement-from-broadcast.markdown

 **(termination)**: All honest nodes must eventually *decide* on a set of values and terminate.

-Can you perform a similar reduction to obtain IC using (i) Agreement and (ii) Broadcast and vice-versa.
+Can you perform a similar reduction to obtain IC using (i) Agreement and (ii) Broadcast, and vice-versa.

 Please discuss/comment/ask on [Twitter]().